Chad Johnson: 2010 season

 Johnson opened up the 2010 season with 12 receptions for 159 yards and a touchdown in the Bengals' opening day loss to the Patriots.
 In doing so, he tied the franchise record for touchdown catches (which he later surpassed) and became the sixth player in NFL history to amass 10,000 receiving yards with one team.
-The following week, Johnson became the 30th player in NFL history to surpass 700 career receptions, catching four passes for 44 yards in a 15-10 win.
+The following week, Johnson became the 30th player in NFL history to surpass 700 career receptions, catching four passes for 44 yards in a 15–10 win.

 New England Patriots

 On July 28, 2011, the New England Patriots acquired Johnson in a trade with Cincinnati after he restructured a three-year contract for $6.35 million.
 The Patriots traded two draft picks, a fifth round pick in 2012 and a sixth round pick in 2013.

 Johnson had statistically the least productive season of his career, catching 15 passes for 276 yards and one touchdown, all career lows.
 He was inactive for the AFC Championship game against the Baltimore Ravens after reportedly attending his father's funeral.
 Johnson played in his first Super Bowl, catching one pass for 21 yards.
-His 21 yard reception was the longest pass completion for the Patriots in that Super Bowl.
-The Patriots lost to the New York Giants 21-17 in Super Bowl XLVI.
+His 21-yard reception was the longest pass completion for the Patriots in that Super Bowl.
+The Patriots lost to the New York Giants 21–17 in Super Bowl XLVI.

 On June 7, 2012, Johnson was released by the Patriots.

 Miami Dolphins

-Johnson signed with the Miami Dolphins on June 11, 2012.
+Johnson, a Miami native, signed with the Miami Dolphins on June 11, 2012.
 On July 24, Johnson legally changed his last name from Ochocinco back to Johnson.

 The Dolphins released Johnson on August 12 following his arrest the previous night.
 The meeting in which head coach Joe Philbin notified Johnson of his release from the Dolphins was shown in the episode of HBO's Hard Knocks that originally aired on August 14.

 Montreal Alouettes

 Johnson signed a two-year deal with the Montreal Alouettes of the Canadian Football League on April 17, 2014.
-During the 2014 CFL season, Johnson appeared in five regular season games, mostly due to nagging injuries and he missed two playoff games to address a personal family matter in Florida.
-In four of the games, Johnson accumulated seven receptions for 151 yards and scored one touchdown.
+During the 2014 CFL season, Johnson appeared in only five regular season games, mostly due to nagging injuries.
+He missed two playoff games to address a personal family matter in Florida.
+In total, he accumulated seven receptions for 151 yards, and scored one touchdown.
 Johnson was suspended by the Alouettes after he failed to report for mandatory training camp in the spring of 2015.
 He remained suspended through the 2015 CFL season.
 Following the season, Johnson was not offered a new contract by the Alouettes and became a free agent on February 9, 2016.

 Fundidores de Monterrey

 In March 2017, the Liga de Fútbol Americano Profesional de México announced that Johnson would play one game for the Fundidores de Monterrey.
-On April 2, 2017, he caught three passes, including a 41-yard touchdown reception, to help Monterrey defeat the Dinos de Saltillo, 14-6.
+On April 2, 2017, he caught three passes, including a 41-yard touchdown reception, to help Monterrey defeat the Dinos de Saltillo, 14–6.